jeromecovington/sysref-base/README.md

 ### Utilties

 Two utility functions, `roll` and `d20Roll`, are also exported.
-These are represented of dice rolls useful in game implementations.
+These are representive of dice rolls useful in game implementations.
 In addition, basic weapons and armor are exported as `weaponsMap` and `armorMap`, though these may be extended or replaced when instantiating the `BaseRoll`, which encapsulates much game logic.

 ### Examples